max-block/solana-examples/01__state/README.md

 - Basics about Solana programming model
 - Serialization and deserialization instruction_data and state in Rust using `borsh`
 - Serialization and deserialization instruction_data and state on the client side using `buffer-layout`
-- Unit and functional test for on-chain Solana programs
+- Unit and functional tests for on-chain Solana programs
-- Client for on-chain Solana programs using `@solana/web3.js`
+- Using Solana client `@solana/web3.js`
 - Program Derived Addresses
 - Create accounts inside on-chain programs
+- Deploy on testnet and check it using Solana explorer

 YouTube link (in Russian): *work in progress*